jackyjsy/CVPR21Chal-SLR/data_process/readme.md

 ## Generate flow data from rgb and depth videos
 There are two types of flow modality: color flow and depth flow.
 Those data can be obtained by pretrained Caffe model first.
 Then combine flow_x and flow_y and crop the combined flow data using gen_flow.py.

-1. Obtain raw flow data from videos using pretrained caffe model:
+1. Obtain raw flow data from videos using docker as described in optical_flow_guidelines.docx

 2. Change folder, npy_folder, out_folder in gen_flow.py, then run `python gen_flow.py`

 ## Generate HHA representation from depth videos